 Anything else you want to share.

 Shout out to all friends who witnessed and supported me throughout the tourney.
 Special thanks to Faiz Alam, Dinesh SIngh, Ananth Rao, Maxim D’Souza who were awake till I shipped it.
 There were a few people who were rooting for me on chat to ship the tournament and it was an amazing feeling to say the least.
 I am honoured and thankful for all the support.

-This was the interview of the Maine Event winner Bhanu ‘spectre’ Prakash, this is a round-up of other tournaments:-
+That was the interview of the Main Event winner Bhanu ‘spectre’ Prakash, and now this is a round-up of other tournaments:

 SSS #22 INR 550 (250K GTD) (R+A)